The author's aim is to popularise the science of astronomy in a series of relaxed, easy to read, and easy to undestand articles

 - 1.25 MIN : The side of the Moon facing us is once more in darkness.
 The Sun is now illuminating the far side of the Moon

-The Earth - Moon Relationship
+The Earth-Moon Relationship

-This page is really all about looking at the Moon and identifying features.
+This article is really all about looking at the Moon and identifying features.
 But it undoubtedly helps to appreciate these features if there is just a little knowledge about the history behind them, and the significance of the Moon to us today.
 So what follows are a brief few paragraphs about this.

 Today it is generally believed that The Moon was actually created as the result of a stupendous collision between a large astronomical planetoid called Theia, and our own planet Earth about 4.5 billion years ago, soon after the Earth's creation.
 The Earth was almost destroyed in the collision, and a significant amount of its matter was ejected in a massive explosion into outer space.
 This debris slowly coalesced under the influence of gravity to form a solid ball of rock - our Moon.
 The Moon therefore is just a little younger than the Earth.